tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 1) Starting Ease 131%.
 1) Interval Modifier 192%, increase if needed.
-1) Enable the V2 scheduler.
+1) Enable the V3 scheduler.
+1) Show up every day to do your reps.
 1) Don't review in filtered decks.
 1) Use filtered decks for storing old due cards (backlog).
+1) Do no more than 30 new cards a day, unless you know what you're doing.
+1) Have Anki suspend your leeches.
+Deal with them as they come up.
 1) Install AJT Flexible Grading.
 Use the Vim hotkeys when reviewing.
 1) Use the **Pass-Fail** mode to avoid "Hard" and "Easy" buttons.
 1) Grade easy cards from their front side.